Elsa Fornero

-Elsa Fornero (born 7 May 1948) is an Italian economist, university lecturer, and politician who served as Minister of Labour and Social Policies in the Monti Cabinet from November 2011 to April 2013.
+Elsa Maria Fornero (born 7 May 1948) is an Italian economist, university lecturer, and politician who served as Minister of Labour and Social Policies in the Monti Cabinet from November 2011 to April 2013.

 Early life and education

 Fornero was born in San Carlo Canavese, in the province of Turin, Piedmont, on 7 May 1948.
 Prior to becoming minister, she was professor of Political Economics at the School of Management and Economics of the University of Turin starting in 2000.
 She taught macroeconomics and the economics of savings, social security, and pension funds.
 Her scientific research focused on public and private social security systems, social security reforms, aging populations, retirement choices, family savings, and life insurance.